ryansobol/mango/README.md

 SYNOPSIS
 --------

-**Mango is a dynamic, database-free, and open source website framework that is designed to make life easier for small teams of designers, developers, and content writers.**
+**Mango is a dynamic, database-free, and open source website framework that is designed to make life easier for small teams of developers, designers, and writers.**

 FEATURES
 --------

-### Easy to install

-Mango installs as a [RubyGem](https://rubygems.org/gems/mango) and contains all the necessary components to get a basic website up-and-running in seconds.
+Mango eliminates the barriers to collaboration by decoupling from one another the activities of writing, theming, publishing, extending, and maintaining a website.
+Mango websites are also decoupled from a database, and instead utilize file-based storage and "convention over configuration".

 ### Easy to write

+Writing and revising copy using the clunky administrator interface of a CMS is painful.
+Which is why it's common for people to work in a text editor and then copy-and-paste their changes back into the CMS.

-Mango integrates with the writing tools you're already familiar with -- the file system and your favorite text editor.
+Mango leverages the writing tools you're already familiar with -- the file system and your favorite text editor.
+As a bonus, files match perfectly with version control systems, like [Git](http://git-scm.com/), making for powerful revision history.

-Working with a text editor you already know *saves time*.
-And writing and revising content in a file *is often easier* then using the clunky administrator interface of a CMS (e.g. WordPress).
-Plus, files *match perfectly* with version control systems, like [Git](http://git-scm.com/), for powerful revision history.
-Bonus!

-Mango supports the following *easy to write* content formats:
+Mango supports the following content formats:

   * [Markdown](http://daringfireball.net/projects/markdown/basics)
   * [Haml](http://haml-lang.com/tutorial.html)
   * [ERB](http://ruby-doc.org/stdlib/libdoc/erb/rdoc/classes/ERB.html)
   * [Liquid](https://github.com/tobi/liquid/wiki)

 Don't see your favorite content format?
-[Patches are welcomed](https://github.com/ryansobol/mango/issues)
+[Patches are welcome](https://github.com/ryansobol/mango/issues)

 ### Easy to theme

 Mango separates a website's theme from it's content.
-This makes it *easy to change* the look-and-feel of a single page or an entire website.
-Mango also supports powerful template languages that make it *easy to have uniformity*  with major sections (i.e. headers, footers, navigation, sidebars, etc.) across multiple pages.
-In addition to the standard browser formats -- HTML, CSS, and JavaScript --  Mango also supports the following template engines:
+Using a powerful and flexible template system, Mango facilitates both uniformity of major sections and individuality of content presentation.
+In addition to the standard browser formats -- HTML, CSS, and JavaScript --  Mango also supports the following template formats:

   * [Haml](http://haml-lang.com/)
   * [ERB](http://ruby-doc.org/stdlib/libdoc/erb/rdoc/classes/ERB.html)